AthleteX-DAO/athletex-sops/Tactical_Plan.md

 Q1 -- Focus is completing the foundation -- forming the foundation for the market

-Hosting 15 Twitter Spaces this quarter (SportsFi twitter group collab with PMD)
+Hosting 15 Twitter Spaces this quarter (SportsFi twitter group collab with PMD) Sync twitter engagement with TradSports accounts.
+Barstool, Covers, The Action Network all post the same highlights we can share sports highlight authority on Twitter.

 Appearing on 5 NFT / Crypto NFT Podcasts

-Launching of AthleteX #SportsFi podcast ( Robbie Klages )
+Launching of AthleteX #SportsFi podcast (Robbie Klages)

-SLX Casino collaboration -- DAO Vote to send 100,000 units of $AX For them to use in their casino
+SLX Casino collaboration -- DAO Vote to send 100,000 units of $AX For them to use in their casino Secondly, integrate APTs into Online Casinos, especially Decentralized Casinos, to push adoption of the secondary market for athlete tokens.
+For ex binary option prop bets, "will this APT go above this number on a certain date?"

     Uniswap Projections:
         AX Projected Stats: (aggressive)